JetBrains/Qodana/topics/jenkins.md

 of the Jenkins documentation.

 ## Quality gate and baseline

+<link-summary>You can use the quality gate and baseline features by invoking the --fail-threshold and
+--baseline path/to/qodana.sarif.json options specified in the `steps` block.</link-summary>

 This configuration invokes the [quality gate](quality-gate.topic) and [baseline](baseline.topic) features using the `--fail-threshold <number>` and `--baseline <path/to/qodana.sarif.json>` lines specified in the `steps` block.